GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 In this guide, we have discussed the unique NDSL data types and storage objects, focusing on how to create, access, and print their contents.

-Next, we will discuss how to write acceleratable code with NDSL.
+Next, we will discuss how to write accelerable code with NDSL.